viviRbi/vyNote/readme.md

-18. What’s the difference between a JavaScript module and Angular module?
+18. WhatÂ’s the difference between a JavaScript module and Angular module?
 What are some common Angular modules?

 19. How would you lazy load a module?